Import Regulation changes for 2019 will include:

-6 new evaluation criteria will affect the SEVS eligible model list
+6 new evaluation criteria for the SEVS eligible model list

 Standard people movers ineligible for import from 2021